tinorlin/psy31170-github_tutorial/spring2019/aizenman_hannah.md

-* What topics in Psychology interest you?

-* What do you hope to get out of this class?
+* What stories do you want to tell?

-* What are you interested in investigating for the final project?
+* Why this class?

-* Anything you'd like the class to know about you?
+* What on the syllabus scares you?